jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 #### Parameter Server
 There are two messages that the parameter server handles:
-- `ParameterRequest`, which has a dummy payload - this is simply a request for parameters.
+- `ParameterRequest`, which has a dummy payload &ndash; this is simply a request for parameters.
 When the server receives this message, it will send a `ParameterUpdate` message back to the requester.
 - `GradientUpdate`, in which case the payload is a gradient update.
 In this case, we simply apply the gradient update.

 The parameter server stores the model parameters in their squashed form, which makes processing these two messages [pretty simple](https://github.com/ucla-labx/distbelief/blob/master/distbelief/server.py).